ryanb8/dotfiles/README.md

 The install script is idempotent - feel free to run it again.
 This is usefull if you want to move current local profiles to the `~/dotfiles_local/*` directory (see below).

+On initial install you may want to manually update your `.gitconfig` using the stubs provided in the repo.
+Gitconfig can't be automated as it's user/platform specific.

-1. If profiles already existed, and you don't want to use the core profiles, then you are done.
+2. If profiles already existed, and you don't want to use the core profiles, then you are done.
 If you do want to use the core profiles, move/copy the desired content from the old profiles to the newly created `~/dotfiles_local/` folder and the associated scripts (listed belows).
 Adjust the core profiles to source files if any new files are created.

 Expected files in `dotfiles_local` (will be created if `dotfiles_local` does not exist):